 This chapter will present the rationale and technique for using locked-door seclusion and physical restraints in the ED.
 This chapter focuses on the aggressive, dangerous, and/or violent patient.
 It briefly reviews some of the techniques for physically restraining the young child during brief diagnostic or therapeutic procedures.

 Informed consent is required before Emergency Physicians can lawfully treat competent adult patients, all of whom have the right to refuse medical treatment (Chapter 1).
-U.S. courts have consistently upheld the idea that a competent adult would consent to treatment to maintain health or life and that a patient could be restrained to protect others or self if the reasons for ...
+U.S. courts have consistently upheld the idea that a competent adult would consent to treatment to maintain health or life and that a patient could be restrained to protect others or self if the ...